1384 pointsby keepamovin2 months ago138 comments

 All that said, I still use Reddit frequently and find it frequently interesting, sometimes informative, and often pretty hilarious.

-• doganugurlu17 hours ago
+• ozozozd2 months ago

 You really don’t know adherents of which political stance are constantly complaining about “lack of a sense of humor”?
 Or who has been complaining about the “tech bias”?
 I am glad if you were somehow not exposed.
 I don’t find it partisan.
 I come across a lot of criticism of Democrats.
 And the current administration.
 Also, if you’re claiming subreddits are partisan in the way mods want it to be, we can’t conclude Reddit as a whole is partisan, can we?